All Books

 Key Takeaways

-• It's okay to choose happiness and fall in love after loss.
+• It's okay to choose happiness and fall in love after a loss.

-• Embracing new connections can help heal a broken heart.
+• Embracing new connections can help heal past wounds.

 Who Should Read